Superconductivity from the Slater mode: Application to KTaO3 heterostructures: Methods

 \section{Methods}

 A microscopic theory for TO1 mode pairing has been developed by Gastiasoro {\it et al.} for bulk perovskites \cite{maria1} and this group has recently derived ab-initio values for KTO \cite{giulia1}.
 Here, we generalize this to the interface case.
-Based on previous work \cite{pablo,liu2,yang}, we will use a bilayer approximation for the electronic structure.
+Based on previous work \cite{pablo,liu2,yang}, we will use a bilayer approximation for the electronic structure \cite{xiao} (Appendix A).
 This is motivated by the fact that such a simple model reproduces ARPES data \cite{bruno} and also aligns with the fact that the interface itself controls the superconductivity.
 The latter is known from the fact that the mean-field T$_c$ is boosted by negative gate voltages that act to push the electrons to the interface \cite{liu2} as previously observed for STO \cite{hwang}.
 In our previous work \cite{pablo,liu2}, we considered just the primary near-neighbor hopping ($xy$ to $xy$ along the $x$ and $y$ bonds, etc.) with the value of $t$ adjusted to fit the ARPES dispersion.
 This was motivated by the fact that such a model reproduces the pronounced star-shaped Fermi surface observed by ARPES for the 111 surface \cite{bruno} that has been recently seen as well for the 111 interface \cite{UBC}.
 We then contrast those results with a tight binding model based on ab initio DFT which involves as well the secondary near-neighbor hopping ($xy$ to $xy$ along $z$, etc.), as well as two next-near-neighbor hoppings (one diagonal in the orbital index, the other off-diagonal) \cite{xiao}.
 This model was used in recent work we have done on the 110 interface \cite{yang} with values extracted from the Materials Project \cite{MP}.
 These hopping values, as well as the spin-orbit coupling, are listed in Table \ref{table1}.
 We also include a small static Rashba term \cite{pablo} because of the broken inversion symmetry of the interface.
-This is useful as well as it lifts the Kramers degeneracy and so allows us to investigate the helicity dependence of the superconducting order parameter.
+This is useful as well as it lifts the Kramers degeneracy at each $k$-point and so allows us to investigate the helicity dependence of the superconducting order parameter.
+By helictty, we mean the two Rashba-split Fermi surfaces (as an example, the red and blue curves in Fig.~1a) that are related at each $k$ by an approximate spin flip.

 The electron-phonon coupling constants due to the TO1 mode can by thought of as dynamic Rashba terms.
 In Ref.~\cite{giulia1}, the dynamic Rashba hoppings were derived for KTO.
 The dominant term is just the dynamic generalization of the static term mentioned above which involves inversion-breaking hopping (generated primarily by the TO1 mode oxygen vibrations normal to the metal-oxygen bonds) within the $t_{2g}$ manifold of states: